 The best team doesn't always win the Super Bowl.
 That doesn't fit the neat and tidy narrative we want in sports, but it happens.

 Sometimes it's just the team that can string together three or four good performances.
 The hottest team, rather than the best team.
-The Ravens pulled that off last season.
+The Ravens pulled that off last year.
 The Giants have done it a couple times.
 The Packers were a wild-card team when they won the Super Bowl three seasons ago.
 It's getting more common.

 The best candidate for that long playoff run this season might be the San Francisco 49ers.

 The 49ers beat the Rams 23-13 in a game that was a bore because it was never in doubt.
 San Francisco dominated.
-But every 49ers fan understands that there were two major takeaways: San Francisco won to get closer to a wild-card spot and receiver Michael Crabtree was back.
+But every 49ers fan understands that there were two major takeaways: San Francisco won to get closer to a wild-card spot, and receiver Michael Crabtree was back.

 The 49ers haven't been whole all season.
 The receiver spot opposite Anquan Boldin has been a hindrance to the passing game.
 Boldin is far better suited as a secondary weapon.
 Outside linebacker Aldon Smith missed five games with his personal issues, but is back and had two sacks against Washington last week.